speveril/cozy/readme.md

         - Menu should have .menu and .active; selection container should have .selections, and it should just get added by setupSelections
         - Need to provide a better way for menus to return a value to a previous menu -- promises?
     - What is with the 2.5s delay on decoding audio?
-- RPGKit
-    - Add scripted movement for entities on the map
-    - Add scripted movement for entities in Scenes
 - Exporting
     - Make glob.js easier to recreate
-    - Ship minified pixi/underscore
     - Split config.json into necessary game setup vs. player configuration (bake non-player config into game setup on export, leave config as only player config, or play config should be in userdataDir)
 - === SIMPLEQUEST RELEASE ===
 - Bugs/Unsorted